astroturfcss/astroturf/README.md

 `;
 ```

-You can also don't have to define everything in a `.js` file.
-Where it makes sense just use normal css (or which file type) is appropriate.
+You don't have to define everything in a `.js` file.
+Where it makes sense just use normal css (or any other file type).

 ```scss
 // mixins.scss